Serbia confirms first case of H5N8 bird flu

-BELGRADE Serbia reported its first case of bird flu on Tuesday, saying that six swans found dead in northern Serbia were infected with the H5N8 bird flu strain.
+BELGRADE (Reuters) - Serbia reported its first case of bird flu on Tuesday, saying that six swans found dead in northern Serbia were infected with the H5N8 bird flu strain.

 Cases of bird flu have been found in a number of countries across Europe in recent weeks, including in neighboring Romania.